 The Low hand is counted from the top down.
 That means the A-2-3-4-5 hand will be referred to as a 5-4 low.
 Take this example:

 2♥ A♥ 8♥ 4♥ 3♣

 5♥ 7♦ K♥ K♦

 Which hand wins the low?
-One player has ace-deuce as his two lowest cards, while the second player has 5-7.
+One player has ace-deuce as his two lowest cards while the second player has 5-7.
 You'll even see professional dealers get this wrong.
-(I said professional, not good.)

-The most important thing to understand in this game is you should always be playing for the high, with low potential.
-It is never a good idea to be playing a hand with nothing but a low draw.
+The most important thing to understand in this game is you should always be playing for the high with low potential.
+It's never a good idea to play a hand with nothing but a low draw.